hzzzzzhappy/Anonymous_Repository_of_MC4AD/README.md

 ```
 ## Training & Evaluation
 ### Eval
+First, you need to download the [checkpoints](https://huggingface.co/HanzheL/MC4AD) and input into the file ```log```.
 You can train and change the train setting depending on ```config/train_config```:
 ```bash
 python train.py --category bowl4 --logpath ./log/cap0/
 # We take class cap0 for example; you can also replace 'cap0' with the class you want.
 ```
-Partly class need to train about 2000 epoches.
+The partly class needs to train about 2000 epochs.
 ### Train
 You can eval:
 ```bash